denschu/jbehave-admin-server/README.md

 # Backlog

 * Versioned testdata and stories
-* Run Story from Web GUI
+* Run multiple stories with filters